What is a hard disk partition? - Qiling Data Recovery

 You don't actually store data in hard disk partitions.

-Some operating systems blur the lines between partitions and file systems.
+Some operating systems blur the lines between partitions and file systems, making it difficult to distinguish between the two concepts.

 The Partition Table